batistagroup/qflux/docs/qflux/Variational_Methods/trajectory_FMO.md

-# FMO Trajectory Simulation
+# FMO Complex Exciton Transfer Dynamics using SSE

-This documentation describes how to simulate and visualize the **Fenna–Matthews–Olson (FMO)** complex trajectory using the `Qflux`'s adaptive ansatz variational method framework `QMAD`.
+This documentation describes how to simulate and visualize the **Fenna–Matthews–Olson (FMO)** complex exciton transfer dynamics trajectory using the `Qflux`'s adaptive ansatz variational method framework `QMAD`.
 The goal is to analyze excitation energy transfer within the FMO system and demonstrate time-dependent propagation of the reduced density matrix.

 ---

 This example of open‑system dynamics is based on the **stochastic Schrödinger equation (SSE)**.
-SSE simulates **quantum trajectories** on the **same number of qubits** as the system state.
+This approach simulates **quantum trajectories** on the **same number of qubits** as the system state.

 **Features of SSE**
 Same qubit count as the system state (no duplication)